 - Business model under stress – We work in a very disruptive, competitive world today.
 New competitors enter daily with new offers and value propositions.
 Is the organization aware of these seismic shifts or are they just doing business as usual?
 Are they monitoring and measuring the impact of disruption on their revenue, product adoptions, consumer expectations or profits?
 If not, it is time to take steps to leave.

 - Glass ceiling – Are you prevented from advancement because of your gender, sexual orientation, religion or race?
 It is time to take steps to leave.

 This list of seven is representative of obvious forks in your career path.
-But there is another often overlooked situation where a true leader makes a stay or leave decision.
+But there is another often overlooked situation where a real leader makes a stay or leave decision.
 Have you ever been in a role that no longer inspired you, challenged you, or where you became complacent?
-Have you ever been in a role where your impact on the department or the organization turned from significant to incremental?
-Have you ever gotten to the point where you have taken the department or organization as far as you could and it was time to bring in the next person to take it to the next level?
-Are you not getting the trust and support you need to make the significant changes needed to take the organization to the next level?
-This decision point is subtler, personal and feels riskier but when you get to this apex of the impact curve it may be the best time to take steps to leave.
+Have you ever been in a position where your impact on the department or the organization turned from significant to incremental?
+Have you ever gotten to the point where you have taken the department or organization as far as you could, and it was time to bring in the next person to take it to the next level?
+Are you not getting the trust and support you need to make the significant changes required to take the organization to the next level?
+This decision point is subtler, personal and feels riskier but when you get to this apex of the impact curve, it may be the best time to take steps to leave.